Umpire's Practical Fire Guide for Homeowners

 - Understand that odors signal danger: Lingering smells aren't just unpleasant—they indicate the presence of harmful contaminants that must be addressed for health safety

-- Wear proper respiratory protection: N-95 masks are minimum; P-100 respirators with organic vapor cartridges are better for extended exposure
+- Wear proper respiratory protection: N-95 masks are minimum; P-100 respirators with organic vapor cartridges are better for extended exposure or heavy contamination

-- Limit exposure time: Even with protection, minimize time in affected areas
+- Limit exposure time: Even with protection, minimize time in affected areas until professional cleaning is complete

-- Protect vulnerable individuals: Keep children, elderly, pregnant women, and those with respiratory conditions away until professional cleaning is complete
+- Protect vulnerable individuals: Keep children, elderly, pregnant women, and those with respiratory conditions away until professional cleaning is verified complete

 - Use HEPA air purifiers: After initial cleanup to reduce airborne particulates